rism-digital/rism-online-docs/docs/query-builder/introduction.md

 There are two broad types of query: A **term** query, and a **phrase** query.
 A term query is one or more words in the Keyword Query field.
 This will be interpreted with an implicit "AND" between each term.
 An example might be: `beethoven opera fidelio`.
 When the search system interprets this query, it will look for records that contain the words `beethoven` AND `opera` AND `fidelio` anywhere in the record.
 At the time of writing, this search returns around 200 results.

 By contrast, a phrase query is enclosed in quotation marks and looks for a specific sequence of words together.
 (They must be the double quotation marks -- single marks are not supported.)
 The same query as above, entered as a phrase query, returns no results.
-However, if we take the phrase `"Erste Bearbeitung, mit Korrekturen von der Hand"`, this will return exactly one record that contains this phrase.
+However, if we take the phrase `"Erste Bearbeitung, mit Korrekturen von der Hand"`, this will return the record(s) that contain this exact phrase.

 ## Searching specific fields